 Formula

-You can use Formula to modify the visualization of data in certain widgets.
-Formula is located inside the configuration tab of most widgets, and it can be applied to all fields of a stored register, including: variable, value, unit, serie, location, and metadata.
+The Formula feature enables users to modify the visualization of data in specific widgets.
+Located inside the configuration tab of most widgets, the Formula can be applied to all fields of a stored register, including variable, value, unit, series, location, and metadata.

 Source of the formula

-You have the option to enter the formula into the fixed field, or you may select a variable that will contain the formula in the JSON field 'value'.
-If you select the fixed field, you will enter the formula directly in the widget.
+You can choose to enter your formula directly into the Fixed field or select a variable to contain the formula in the JSON field labeled 'value'.
+If you opt to use the Fixed field, simply enter the formula directly into the widget.

 {